AndreasBriese/bbloom/README.md

 added := bf.AddIfNotHas([]byte("butter"))    // should be false because 'butter' is already in the set added = bf.AddIfNotHas([]byte("buTTer"))    // should be true because 'buTTer' is new

-// thread safe versions for concurrent use: AddTZ, HasTS, AddIfNotHasTS
+// thread safe versions for concurrent use: AddTS, HasTS, AddIfNotHasTS
 // add one item
 bf.AddTS([]byte("peanutbutter"))
 // check if item is in the filter